Beepsheep89/Beepsheep89/README.md

 -->

 ### My Name's Max, But on the internet, I'm known as Beep!
 I'm a casual coder who is currently making a discord bot called Beep (pretty original name, I know!).
 I'm currently learning everything I can about discord.js and Javascript!
 I'm happy to collaborate on some discord music bots, as I have made one, and some general discord chat bot commands!
 You can ask me about some basic Discord.js features and anything discord bot related, but i'm definitely not the best person to ask.
-You can contact me on my discord, @Beep(hippo emoji)#5104!
+You can contact me on my discord, @Beep:hippopotamus:#5410!
 I go by he/him pronouns!
 Fun fact: I did use the scaffold from github!!!
 <div>
 My Skills: